 Now he knew how Wei Wuxian reacted to a touch, to an offer for love; and the shame eclipsed even the anger.

 Meng Yao did not disgrace him with an answer.
 He nodded his head deeply, almost bowing at the shoulders.
 “You shall have to be quick,” he said.
 “I do not know how long I can keep our father occupied until he notices your absence.”

 He was no good with words.
 He had never been more aware of than since watching Wei Wuxian stare at him in rage rather than understanding.
 Still, Zixuan grabbed onto Meng Yao’s arm and promised, hoping that gratitude showed through rather than aggression: “After this is over, I’ll talk with Father.
 I’ll make him acknowledge you, I swear to you.”

 Meng Yao’s becoming face tensed before he smiled.

 Jin Zixuan flew for hours over the river-wet mountains and hills, knowing that the one he sought had hours to put distance between himself and Lanling—knowing, as well, that he was traveling with four kunze in no running shape.

 Most of the people that Jin Guangshan had sent in search of Wei Wuxian had gone toward Yiling directly.
 But Wei Wuxian was always clever, always bolder than people assumed he was.
 It was true when he defied the spiteful Lan Qiren with dark ideas he would later go on to make reality, and it was true now, even with how sickly he looked and how little he smiled.
 He would not have taken the short road home, even at the risk of exhausting his escort.

 There was another road he could take.
 One leading close to the ruins of Qishanwen’s stronghold, the now-deserted Nightless City.
-One that would require long days of riding through narrow mountain paths, and could ensure that any tail was lost or killed discreetly.
+It would require long days of riding through narrow mountain paths, and could ensure that any tail was lost or killed discreetly.

 Jin Zixuan was willing to take that risk.